Top 10 Best Plants and Flowers for Growing in Pots

 Lantana sellowiana ‘MONPur’, Zones 9 to 11 or Annual

-With a form perfectly suited to containers, this trailer grows just 8 to 12 inches tall but splays out 3 to 6 feet.
-As a bonus, violet blooms keep the boisterous plant company all summer long.
+With a form perfectly suited to containers, this trailing lantana grows just 8 to 12 inches tall but splays out 3 to 6 feet.
+As a bonus, violet blooms keep coming all summer long.
 Research before planting, as it can be invasive in some areas.
-Learn how to create a pollinator garden.

 Why we love it: Plant one in a container and another at the base of the pot for a two-tiered treat.